Skip to main content

 German soldiers parade three young people through Minsk before their execution.

 Masha Bruskina, a Jewish Soviet partisan hanged with two other partisans, Krill Trus and Volodya Sherbateyvich.

-A transport of Hungarian Jews lines up for selection at the Auschwitz extermination camp.
+A transport of Hungarian Jews lines up for selection at Auschwitz.

 A transport of Jews from Hungary arrives at Auschwitz-Birkenau.